kubevault/prometheus-exporter/docs/guides/platforms/multi-cluster-vault.md

 vault-operator-5fc7666575-8v6ft                            1/1     Running   0          1h
 ```

-We are going to deploy Vault in `demo-cluster-1` using Vault operator.
+We are going to deploy Vault in `demo-cluster-1` using KubeVault operator.
 Guides to deploy Vault in GKE can be found [here](/docs/guides/platforms/gke.md).

 ```console
 $ kubectl get vaultserverversions/1.0.0 -o yaml